Quotients Of Admissible Formal Schemes and Adic Spaces by Finite Groups: Quotients of Admissible Formal Schemes

 \section{Quotients of Admissible Formal Schemes}

-We discuss the existence of quotient of some class of formal schemes by an action of a finite group $G$.
+We discuss the existence of quotients for some class of formal schemes by an action of a finite group $G$.
 The strategy to construct the quotient spaces is close to the one used in Section~\ref{section:alg}.
-We firstly construct the candidate space $\X/G$ that is, a priori, only a topologically locally ringed space.
-This construction clearly satisfies the universal property, but it is not clear (and generally false) if $\X/G$ is a formal scheme.
-We resolve this issue by firstly showing that it is a formal scheme if $\X$ is affine.
+We first construct the candidate space $\X/G$ that is, a priori, only a topologically locally ringed space.
+This construction clearly satisfies the universal property, but it is not clear (and generally false) that $\X/G$ is a formal scheme.
+We resolve this issue by first showing that it is a formal scheme if $\X$ is affine.
 Then we argue by gluing to prove the claim for a larger class of formal schemes.

 There are two main complications compared to Section~\ref{section:alg}.
-The first one is that we cannot anymore firstly show that $\X/G$ is a scheme by a very general argument and {\it then} study its properties under further assumptions, e.g. show that it is flat or (topologically) finite type over the base.
+The first one is that we cannot anymore firstly show that $\X/G$ is a formal scheme by a very general argument and {\it then} study its properties under further assumptions, e.g. show that it is flat or (topologically) finite type over the base.
 The problem can be seen even in the case of an affine formal scheme $\X=\Spf A$.
-The proof of Proposition~\ref{prop:alg-geometric-quotient-affine} crucially uses that the localization $A^G_f$ is $A^G$-flat for any $f\in A^G$.
-The analog in the world of formal schemes would be that the {\it completed localization} $A^G_{\{f\}}=\wdh{A^G_f}$ is $A^G$-flat.
+The proof of Proposition~\ref{prop:alg-geometric-quotient-affine} crucially uses that the localization $(A^G)_f$ is $A^G$-flat for any $f\in A^G$.
+The analogue in the world of formal schemes would be that the {\it completed localization} $(A^G)_{\{f\}}=\wdh{(A^G)_f}$ is $A^G$-flat.
 However, this requires some finiteness assumption on $A^G$ in order to hold.
-Therefore, we need to verify algebraic properties of $A^G$ at {\it the same} as constructing the isomorphism $\Spf A/G \simeq \Spf A^G$.
+Therefore, we need to verify algebraic properties of $A^G$ at {\it the same time} as constructing the isomorphism $\Spf A/G \simeq \Spf A^G$.

 The second, related problem is that one needs to be more careful with certain topological aspects of the theory.
-For instance, the fiber product of affine formal schemes is given by the {\it completed} tensor product on the level of correspoding algebras.
+For instance, the fiber product of affine formal schemes is given by the {\it completed} tensor product on the level of corresponding algebras.
 This is a more delicate functor as it is neither left nor right exact.
 So we pay extra attention to make sure that these complications do not cause any issues under suitable assumptions.